-The front seat outboard head restraints are not designed to be removed.
+The front seat outboard head restraints are not removable

 Front Seats Seat Adjustment

 You can lose control of the vehicle if you try to adjust a driver seat while the vehicle is moving.
 Adjust the driver seat only when the vehicle is not moving.